Torp Sandefjord Airport, Norway (TRF) reduces number of redirects and cancellations up to 90%

 Implementation in record time

-TKH Airport Solutions won the tender in December 2016 and by May 2017 had supplied them with all inset and elevated lights, lights accessories, Sequential Flashing Approach Lighting system and Constant Current regulators (CCR’s).
+TKH Airport Solutions won the tender in December 2016 and supplied all inset and elevated lights, Sequential Flash Lighting Approach system and Constant Current regulators (CCRs) in May 2017.
 In November 2018 the airport was CAT II operational.

 Torp Sandefjord’s CEO Gisle Skansen says about the implementation: “I am proud and happy to be able to use the new system before the Winter.
 I want to praise all involved parties for their impressive efforts and very good cooperation.
 Oslo Torp has again been able to deliver and implement in record time compared to other airports!”

 For this project TKH Airport Solutions supplied: